milvus-io/milvus/docs/design_docs/drop_collection_release_resources_en.md

 Pros:
     1. much lesser rpc calls, equal to shard-numbers.
-    2. More clarity of flush procedure in DN.
+    2. More clarity of flush procedure in DataNode.
 Cons:
-    1. More efforts in DN and DC.
+    1. More efforts in DataNode and DataCoord.

 ```
 message FlushAndDropRequest {